giuliov/hugo-vsts-extension/vsts-extension-step-by-step.md

 Once you are certain that the Build is working correctly you can create a Release that uses the **Public** artifact from the Build.
 The following steps use Azure CLI commands to clear the destination directory in an Azure Storage account and then copy the build files to the storage location.
 This method can be improved and optimized, but demonstrates one method for using the build artifact in a release.

-    Huge props to Carl-Hugo Marcotte for his blog series [How to deploy and host a Jekyll website in Azure blob storage using a VSTS continuous deployment pipeline](https://www.forevolve.com/en/articles/2018/07/10/how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1/) even though it's written for Jekyll it was perfect for this Hugo application.
+>Huge props to Carl-Hugo Marcotte for his blog series [How to deploy and host a Jekyll website in Azure blob storage using a VSTS continuous deployment pipeline](https://www.forevolve.com/en/articles/2018/07/10/how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-1/) even though it's written for Jekyll it was perfect for this Hugo application.

-1. Choose **Releases** and choose the **+** to create a new release pipeline.
+1. Choose **Releases** and choose **+ Add** to create a new release pipeline.
 Choose **Empty job**.
     ![Add build artifact](images/hugo-vsts-ext-build-08.png)
 1. In the **Add an artifact** blade choose the artifact from the Build process you created and named above.
 You should see a confirmation at the bottom of the blade indicating that **Public** is the name of your published build artifact.
 Click **Add**.
     ![Add artifact](images/hugo-vsts-ext-build-09.png)